gwenh11/LS_core/01_RB101/small_problems/easy_05/03_after_midnight_part3.md

 before_midnight reuses after_midnight by simply subtracting the return value of after_midnight from MINUTES_PER_DAY.
 This does have the unfortunate effect of setting delta_minutes to 1440 when we want 0, so the statement after simply fixes that.

+#### Further Exploration

+How would these methods change if you were allowed to use the `Date` and `Time` classes?

+...skipping this for now